-Once you have an idea of what you want your home renovation to loo like, we would suggest extensive investigating into how much things are likely to cost, and the different options that are available.
+Once you have an idea of what you want your home renovation to look like, we would suggest extensive investigating into how much things are likely to cost, and the different options that are available.
 Take inspiration from other people’s projects, and start shopping around to find the best people to work with, asking for quotes.
-You also need to look into things like planning permission which will have associated costs.
+You also need to look into things like planning permission which will have associated costs when renovating your home.

 Once you have gathered the information, adjust and update your wish list and budget accordingly.

 While some jobs are suitable for avid or even first time DIY-ers, there are many things best left to the professionals.
-At the start, you may be best to get in touch with architects to help with the design and creating your dream home – for more on this, just read our blog about picking an architect.
+At the start of renovating your home, you may be best to get in touch with architects to help with the design and creating your dream home – for more on this, just read our blog about picking an architect.

 You will need contractors for all electrical work, gas, and pretty much anything on a larger scale.
-Choosing the right contractors is essential in the success of your project, as well as your own sense of comfort and reassurance.
+Choosing the right contractors when renovating your home is essential in the success of your project, as well as your own sense of comfort and reassurance.
 They will after all, be working in your home, where you will have to live with whatever they produce!

 Ask family and friends for recommendations and arrange to meet with the contractors before anything is signed.
 Check their credentials and their portfolio – and see if they have completed any similar projects.

-As with any project, you need to set yourself a deadline.
+As with any project, you need to set yourself a deadline for renovating your home.
 This could be for whatever reason, just make sure it’s realistic.
 Divide the overall estimated timescale into different subsections so you can better monitor progress and plan for the next stage.
 A good contractor will oversee the project from start to finish, doing their best to work within your time and budget parameters.

 You also need to be prepared to be without a room or two for certain lengths of time.
-So make sure you have a contingency plan.
+So make sure you have a contingency plan when renovating your home.